Comprehensive Financial Planning

 - Has basic computer skills and is able to access email and the Internet

 Who Needs A Financial Planner?

-Surveys show that most people benefit from financial planning.
+Surveys show that most people benefit from this type of planning.
 In 2010, the Financial Planning Association and Ameriprise surveyed over 3,022 people who had either an income or investment net worth greater than $50,000.
-Those with plans were more confident in their financial futures (49 percent, versus 25 percent of those without plans).
+Those with plans were more confident in their financial futures (49 percent versus 25 percent of those without plans).
 They felt prepared for retirement (42 percent of people versus 16 percent).
 They felt more in control of their financial future (50 percent versus 29 percent).

 Free Initial Consultation

-Kahler Financial Group offers a free initial consultation.
-We welcome the opportunity to spend time with you, discussing your individual needs, asking and answering questions, reviewing our unique services, and confirming that KFG is the best fit for helping you achieve your financial goals.
+Kahler Financial Group offers a free initial consultation with one of our skilled financial planners in Rapid City for retirement, business, investment, or personal wealth management.
+So, if you are trying to find a financial advisor, consider us.
+We welcome the opportunity to spend time with you, discussing your individual needs and your long-term goals, asking and answering questions, reviewing our unique services, finding out about your risk tolerance, and confirming that KFG is the best fit for helping you achieve your financial goals.
 Please note that there will be no specific investment or financial planning advice given at this meeting.

 To make an appointment for your free initial consultation or to receive our Financial Awakenings blog postings, you can provide your contact information on the contact form on our website.
 You can request to be contacted by phone or e-mail.

 If you choose to become a client, our advisors will charge a fee for the services you use.
 We do not accept any commission for the products we sell you.
 We also do not operate under the assets under management model of financial planning, in which a percentage of an investor’s assets are removed each year as payment.
 We want it to be totally clear what we are being paid for our services.